bkaplan-github/parameterized-content-block/README.md

         </tr>
     </table>

 The above is only an example and isn't particularly useful since a simple text block can be edited using the freeform editor.
-The Parameterized Content Block is intended for more complex code that cannot be edited in the freeform editor (code that typically would require a custom content block).
+The Parameterized Content Block is useful for content blocks that typically cannot be edited in the freeform editor (code that would otherwise require a custom content block) or where you want to restrict how the end-user can modify the content block.

 Note that the AMPscript block containing the SET statement must be at the top, and the lines above and below the SET statements must be in the exact format shown above in order for the SET statements to be properly parsed.
 If your code requires additional AMPscript, you may add additonal AMPscript blocks below.